 - citing unpublished cases in california

-- california unpublished cases
+- cite unpublished cases california state

 - how to cite unpublished opinions

 - Judicial Notice of a Court decision under CA law

 - legal citation published cases before unpublished?